sebastianspicker/chronikwerk/docs/07-storage.md

 - enough free space and quota
 - `GET /healthz?deep=true` reports writable storage
 - one real archive run produces both PDF and sidecar

+If a replacement fails during commit, the original canonical PDF and sidecar remain the authoritative pair.
+Backup and rollback cleanup failures are logged separately from the original write failure and may require filesystem cleanup.

 ## CIFS/SMB Notes